ranjodh-kaur/dillinger_Mobile/Unit 6. Android Services and Threads.md

       - Download a file
       - Upload something to a server
       - Track your location for a GPS app

+When you start the Service, it will show:
+- ➡️ "Download Started..."
+(Toast)
+After 5 seconds, it will show:
+- ➡️ "Download Complete!"
+(Toast)
+Then it will automatically stop itself and show:
+- ➡️ "Service Destroyed" (Toast)

 2. **Controlling Services**: Controlling services is like turning the coffee machine on or off.
 You decide when it starts (makes coffee) or stops (takes a break) to manage how much coffee it brews.